Round Dollar Price Down 0% Over Last Week (RD)

 Round Dollar’s genesis date was July 19th, 2021.
 Round Dollar’s total supply is 15,994 tokens.
 Round Dollar’s official website is onecash.asia.
 Round Dollar’s official Twitter account is @onecashwallet and its Facebook page is accessible here.

-It is usually not presently possible to purchase alternative cryptocurrencies such as Round Dollar directly using U.S. dollars.
-Investors seeking to trade Round Dollar should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Round Dollar using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Round Dollar directly using US dollars.
+Investors seeking to acquire Round Dollar should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Round Dollar using one of the exchanges listed above.

 Receive News & Updates for Round Dollar Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Round Dollar and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.